hoangsonww/FRED-Data-Analysis/README.md

 1. **Analysis:** This script, in addition to performing data analysis, will also fetch the data from the FRED API and store it in MongoDB.
    - It will also generate regression plots and AI-generated summaries.
    - This is the first step to run this project.
+   - Alternatively, you can also run the **polynomial regression** script to analyze the data - it does the same thing as the analysis script but is more focused on polynomial regression.
+   - Check out the `dataIngestion.ts` file for more details on how the data is fetched and stored, as well as the ETL pipeline that is used to clean and preprocess the data.
 2. **Vectorization:** This script will vectorize the data and store it in Pinecone.
    - This is of utmost importance for the chatbot functionality.
 3. **Chatbot:** This script allow you to ask questions about the FRED data using the vectorized data from Pinecone.